Note

 When a recipient accepts an invitation, the status of the recipient’s account changes to Enabled in your account inventory.
 If a recipient declines an invitation, the recipient’s account is disassociated from your account and removed from your account inventory.

-Suspending Amazon Macie for member accounts in an invitation-based organization
+Suspending Macie for member accounts

-As the Macie administrator for an organization, you can suspend Macie in a specific AWS Region for individual member accounts in your organization.
+As the Amazon Macie administrator for an organization, you can suspend Macie in a specific AWS Region for individual member accounts in your organization.
 Note, however, that you can’t re-enable Macie for a member account after you suspend it.
 Only a user of the account can subsequently re-enable Macie for the account.

 When you suspend Macie for a member account:

-• Macie loses access to and stops providing metadata about the account's Amazon S3 data in the Region.
+Macie loses access to and stops providing metadata about the account's Amazon S3 data in the Region.

-• Macie stops performing all activities for the account in the Region.
+Macie stops performing all activities for the account in the Region.
 This includes monitoring S3 buckets for security and access control, performing automated sensitive data discovery, and running sensitive data discovery jobs that are currently in progress.

-• Macie cancels all sensitive data discovery jobs that were created by the account in the Region.
+Macie cancels all sensitive data discovery jobs that were created by the account in the Region.
 A job can't be resumed or restarted after it's cancelled.
-If you created jobs to analyze data that the member account owns, Macie doesn’t cancel those jobs.
+If you created jobs to analyze data that the member account owns, Macie doesn’t cancel your jobs.
 Instead, the jobs skip resources that are owned by the account.

-While an account is suspended, Macie retains the Macie session identifier, settings, and resources for the account in the applicable Region.
+While it's suspended, Macie retains the Macie session identifier, settings, and resources that it stores or maintains for the account in the applicable Region.
+Macie also retains certain data for the account in the Region.
 For example, the account's findings remain intact and aren't affected for up to 90 days.
+If automated sensitive data discovery was enabled for the account, existing results also remain intact and aren't affected for up to 30 days.
 The account isn't charged for using Macie in the applicable Region while Macie is suspended for the account in that Region.

 To suspend Macie for a member account in an invitation-based organization